bcnmy/docs/docs/Paymaster/paymastermethods.md

 :::warning

-**_Important:_** When using **Token Paymaster** with ERC20 tokens like USDC, always ensure to calculate the **feeQuote** correctly.
+**_Important:_** When using **Token Paymaster** with ERC20 tokens, always ensure to calculate the **feeQuote** correctly.
 This is crucial to avoid transaction reverts due to insufficient token balance after execution.
-The `feeQuote` should account for both the transaction cost and any other **token** movements within the same operation.
+The `feeQuote` should consider both the transaction cost and any other **token** movements within the same operation.

 _Example:_ If a user is transacting with **USDC**, and the feeQuote is **2 USDC**, the DApp must ensure that the user's balance post-callData execution is sufficient to cover this fee.
 Incorrect fee calculations can lead to transaction failures and a degraded user experience.